Overview / Conclusion

 Does On-Staff Nursing Increase the Cost of Assisted Living?

 A definitive answer is elusive.
-Typically, having a registered nurse on site does increase costs for an assisted living residence, and those expenses may be reflected in their fees.
-However, it depends on the resident's agreement.
+Typically, having a registered nurse on site does increase costs for an assisted living residence.
+And those expenses may be reflected in their fees.
+However, it depends on the resident’s agreement.
 The use of a nurse may have no impact on cost for those with all-inclusive pricing.
-Alternatively, those residents on a fee-for-service contract may pay nothing unless they require the nurse's services.
+Alternatively, those residents on a fee-for-service contract may pay nothing unless they require the nurse’s services.
 Another possibility is that nursing services, which are medical services, may be covered by insurance, such as Medicare.
 Furthermore, assisted living communities with on-staff nurses are shown to have lower nursing home admission rates.
-Therefore, a resident's overall care costs may be lower if extremely expensive nursing home placement has been avoided by use of an on-staff nurse in an assisted living facility.
+Thus, a resident’s overall care costs may be lower if extremely expensive nursing home placement has been avoided by use of an on-staff nurse in an assisted living facility.